shoelace-style/webawesome/docs/docs/natives/index.md

 </style>
 ```

-Then you can opt-out of Essentials styling by using a `wa-off` class on individual elements or `wa-off-deep` for entire subtrees:
+Then you can opt-out of Natives styling by using a `wa-off` class on individual elements or `wa-off-deep` for entire subtrees:

 ```html
 <p>